 Compaq continued to release more computers in the 1980s and would be one of the first companies to start running an operating system from a little-known company known as Microsoft.

 The 1990s were a little more tumultuous for Compaq, as its founders would start breaking away from the company and would lead to the company moving in a different direction.
 Instead of just manufacturing computers, Compaq wanted to acquire new companies and find a more diverse set of revenue streams.

 As Eckhard Pfeiffer took over as CEO, Compaq turned its focus on the retail market with the Compaq Presario, the first sub-$1,000 computer in the personal computer market.
 Its success would help Compaq, once a smaller player in the industry, overtake Apple and IBM as the top PC manufacturer.

 However, even as Compaq saw huge wins, its desire to find more and more revenue would ultimately lead to its downfall.
 The long ride to the computer graveyard begins with Compaq acquiring Tandem Computers for $3 billion in 1997 and Digital Equipment Corporation (DEC) in 1998 for $9.6 billion.

 Signs of Trouble

-There’s a strong argument to be made that Compaq’s downfall begins with this merger as it resulted in layoffs.
+There’s a strong argument to be made that Compaq’s downfall began with this merger, as it resulted in layoffs.
 At the same time, efforts were made to remove Pfeiffer as CEO and repair relationships that Compaq had seen damaged as a result of this acquisition.
-More importantly and what really hurt Compaq the most was that it couldn’t stay on its timeline for integrating DEC’s operations.
-The hope was that by sticking with their timeline they were building a 22,000-person global service operation that had multiple revenue streams.
+More importantly, and what really hurt Compaq the most, was that it couldn’t stay on its timeline for integrating DEC’s operations.
+The hope was that by sticking with their timeline, they were building a 22,000-person global service operation that had multiple revenue streams.